nobody-but-me/MoL25/README.md

 # MoL Game Engine: an atomic game engine.

-I don't even know how many times I have started and rewrote this engine, but here we are, once again.
+*I don't even know how many times I have started and rewrote this engine, but here we are, once again*.

+MoL is a 2D focused game engine being produced by me.
+It's written in C++ and its renderer uses OpenGL.
+Its main goal is to be a modular yet simple to learn game engine, as well as to be my toy game engine -- which means that I have no plans to ever finish it, at all.

+With that said, all the intention upon this game engine is, pure and essentially, recreational, except for its use in my portfolio/resume.

 # Building